 Individual circumstances determine how quickly any dispute resolution process proceeds.
 However, the Collaborative Divorce Process can be a more direct and efficient form of resolution.
 From the start, it focuses on problem solving, not blaming or endlessly airing grievances.
 Full disclosure and open communications help to assure that all issues are discussed in a timely manner.
 Finally, because settlement is reached out of court, there is no waiting for the multiple court appearances that may be necessary with conventional litigation.

 Divorce and termination of domestic partnerships are both an ending and a beginning.
 Collaborative Divorce Process helps each client anticipate their needs in moving forward, and include these in the discussions.
-When children are involved, the Collaborative Divorce Process makes their future a number one priority.
-As a more respectful, dignified process, the Collaborative Divorce Process helps families make a smoother transition to the next stage of their lives.
+When children are involved, the Collaborative / Mediation Divorce Process makes their future a number one priority.
+As a more respectful, dignified process, the Collaborative / Mediation Divorce Process helps families make a smoother transition to the next stage of their lives.
 The same benefits can also be achieved in employment, real estate, business, probate and other civil contexts.

-Collaborative Divorce Process is a term encompassing all of the models which have been developed, including those involving interdisciplinary teams of professionals trained to work together with the clients in resolving disputes respectfully, without going to court.
+Collaborative / Mediation Divorce Process is a term encompassing all of the models which have been developed, including those involving interdisciplinary teams of professionals trained to work together with the clients in resolving disputes respectfully, without going to court.
 At the heart of all of Collaborative cases is that each client has the support and guidance of his or her own lawyer, as well as access to additional professionals who can provide support in their areas of training.
 While Collaborative Lawyers are always a part of collaboration, in the Civil Collaborative Divorce Process communication coaches, financial consultants, and other professionals are retained to provide the clients with the highest quality service possible.
 The team of Collaborative Professionals uses strategies and techniques geared toward dispute resolution rather than adversarial proceedings.

 A typical collaborative case consists of two clients who each select independent Collaborative Attorneys, who work with the team with the goal of resolving all of the issues.
 The clients and their attorneys enter into a formal agreement that under no circumstances will they go to court.
 If a settlement cannot be reached both clients must hire new attorneys.
 The process requires a significant shift in thinking for the attorneys and the clients.
 New roles are based on the clients controlling the outcome, voluntary and good faith exchange of all relevant information and refraining from making threats of litigation.